 Say ‘BBQ ribs and you’d be forgiven for thinking of pork, but beef ribs deserve as much of a place at the table as their pig counterparts do.
 Particularly when it comes to barbecue smoking.
-They are rich in marbling and connective tissue, which makes them perfect for smoking over low heat, as well as other long form cooking methods like sous vide.
+They are rich in marbling and connective tissue, making them perfect for smoking over low heat and other long-form cooking methods like sous vide.

 The different types of beef ribs

-Unlike pork ribs, beef ribs are almost never sold as an entire rack.
+Unlike pork ribs, beef ribs are rarely sold as an entire rack.
 Instead, they are often broken down into either back ribs or short ribs, and then there are subcategories within those.

-The back ribs come from close to the spine towards the front of the animal, overlapping the ribeye and prime rib areas.
+The back ribs come from close to the spine towards the animal’s front, overlapping the ribeye and prime rib areas.
 In contrast, the short ribs come from the lower sections.
-They are not called short ribs because of their length, but rather because they come from the short plate of the cow.
-This section is close to the chewy flank steak, and also the ever-popular brisket.
+They are not called short ribs because of their length, but rather because they come from the cow’s short plate.
+This section is close to the chewy flank steak and also the ever-popular brisket.

-Butchers can vary wildly in approach to cutting meat, and this is no different when it comes to beef ribs.
+Butchers can vary wildly in cutting meat, which is no different when it comes to beef ribs.
 Some will leave the fat cap on, some will cut the ribs a little shorter.
-This can mean that the same rack of ribs can look different, despite being technically the same exact cut of beef.
+This can mean that the same rack of ribs can look different, despite being technically the same exact beef cut.

 There are three main types of beef ribs: Chuck Short Ribs, Plate Short Ribs, and Back Ribs.
-Let’s take a deeper look at each of them, and the best uses for each.
+Let’s take an in-depth look at each of them and the best uses for each.

 Chuck Short Ribs

-These ribs come from underneath the chuck of the cow, and are usually made up of the first four or five ribs on the rib cage.
+These ribs come from underneath the cow’s chuck area and are usually made up of the first four or five ribs on the rib cage.

 These are often the most common types of beef ribs you can buy, and for good reason: They contain a good amount of meat and fat on them, making them delicious to eat off the bone.